Why does one of the leading game companies in the world decide to let a fashion stylist design their game characters?

 -The project turned out beautifully but the concept for the gaming world a bit ahead of itself.
 We found that many players were resistant to adopt the virtual clothing aspect.

-Some years ago Nicola Formichetti, close collaborator with Lady Gaga and former Creative Director of fashion house Mugler launched a project with the very same company, CCP games in which he sought to bridge the gap between fashion and the digital world.
-A digital replica of fashion model Rick Genest also known as “Zombie boy” was recreated as a life size avatar on a virtual catwalk, specially designed for a pop up store on New York Fashion week.
-A fashion experiment between digital and physical worlds in which Mary Lee worked as the producer, a project that created quite a buzz in the fashion industry.
+Some years ago Nicola Formichetti, close collaborator with Lady Gaga and former Creative Director of fashion house Mugler launched a project with the very same company, CCP games.
+With this he sought to bridge the gap between fashion and the digital world.
+A digital replica of fashion model Rick Genest also known as “Zombie boy” was recreated as a life-size avatar on a virtual catwalk, specially designed for a pop up store on New York Fashion week.
+A fashion experiment between digital and physical worlds in which Mary Lee aka Twisted Lamb worked as the producer, a project that created quite a buzz in the fashion industry.

 How was the collaboration perceived from the game industry, any aftermath?

 The gaming industry loved this project!
 The aftermath was all positive and it was the beginning of all fashion/gaming collaborations.

 Back then Nicola Formichetti claimed that virtual fashion will become a core part of the fashion industry.
 Do you see that happening?

 Note: CCP title World of Darkness was unfortunately never released.
 However, with Paradox Interactive recently acquiring the rights to the World of Darkness property and its assets, a wave of expectation has swept across the hordes of excited fans for a continuation of the popular franchise.